NathanHowell/regal/README.md

 The library is `#![no_std]` by default and requires no allocator.
 Patterns are compiled on the host via the proc macro, and the generated tables can be embedded in firmware or other constrained environments.

+## Cargo Features

+- `alloc` *(off by default)* – Enables the runtime `regal::compile` API by pulling in the host-side compiler crate (`regal-compiler`).
+This requires the `alloc` crate and a global allocator, so firmware builds targeting bare-metal environments should leave the feature disabled.
+Procedural macros continue to emit precompiled tables without needing the feature.

 ## Defining a Lexer with `#[derive(RegalLexer)]`

 Create an enum whose variants correspond to token kinds.
 Attach `#[token]` or `#[regex]` attributes to supply literal or regular-expression patterns.
 Optional `priority = …` and `skip` flags control disambiguation and trivia handling, similar to Logos.